gautemo/Gaute-Meek-Olsen/src/dev-blog/vs-code-user-snippets.md

 }
 ```

 The first property is just what you name your snippet.
-The prefix is what you type in the editor to get the snippet suggested, body contains an array of lines of code, and a description of the snippet.
+The prefix is what you type in the editor to get the snippet suggested, body contains an array of lines of code and a description of the snippet.

 That's it.
 Go write code rapidly and easily.